-Hal Branch Partner - Dispute Resolution, Family and Employment Law
+Hal Branch Partner - Dispute Resolution and Immigration

 Hal is head of Dispute Resolution.
-He has a wide range of expertise gained from over 30 years of experience in numerous areas of practice, including commercial and general litigation, inheritance disputes, employment and family law.
+He has a wide range of expertise gained from over 30 years of experience in numerous areas of practice, including commercial and general litigation, inheritance disputes, employment, family law and immigration.

 +44 (0) 20 7851 0123